thisuxhq/metron/README.md

 ## Contributing

 Feel free to open issues and submit pull requests.
-Contributions are welcome!
+We welcome contributions!

 ## License